IvanDuran02/lazyvim-config/README.md

 - autopair automatically closes a tag when you make it.
 - autotag automatically closes html tags when you make it.
 - lualine adds cool ui for nvim statusline.
-- none-ls is used with prettierd (installed with treesitter) to auto format code on save and when hitting Space+f
+- Conform to replace none-ls for formatting
 - fugitive git stuff
 - harpoon helps navigate files, think replacement for tabs
 - undotree shows undo history and allows you to branch off past edits